wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     </PingAISecurityHandler>

 ### Add the policy only for selected APIs
-By default, Ping intelligence will be included in all APIs with individual AI models for each API.
-To limit that to selected APIs,
+By default, PingIntelligence is enabled in all APIs that are published with an individual AI model.
+Follow the instructions below to enable PingIntelligence only on selected APIs:
-1. Add the additional configuration \<ApplyForAllAPIs>false\</ApplyForAllAPIs> with the configs in api-manager.xml.
+1. Add the additional configuration \<ApplyForAllAPIs>false\</ApplyForAllAPIs> with the configs in the api-manager.xml file.
-2. Instead of updating the velocity-template with the handler, add following code inside the \<handlers xmlns="http://ws.apache.org/ns/synapse"> just after the foreach loop.
+2. Instead of updating the velocity-template with the handler, add the following code inside \<handlers xmlns="http://ws.apache.org/ns/synapse"> just after the foreach loop.
       ```
         #if($apiObj.additionalProperties.get('ai_security') == "enable")
             <handler class="org.wso2.carbon.apimgt.securityenforcer.PingAISecurityHandler"/>
         #end
      ```

-    In default velocity_template.xml file, it should be as follows.
+    In the default velocity_template.xml file, it should be as follows:
     ```
      <handlers xmlns="http://ws.apache.org/ns/synapse">
     #foreach($handler in $handlers)